Bölzer: History

 Bölzer released their third EP Soma on 11 August 2014 on Invictus Productions.
 Soma likewise received very positive reviews from music critics.
 The Quietus described the album as the "side B to Auras side A" and wrote that "The way in which the band bludgeon brutally and then return to the shadows with ease of transition is something that takes time to master.
 Yet even though the band has only released a handful of songs at this point in time, we've now come to expect this kind of instantaneous tension and release mastery from Bölzer."
 Later that year the band performed at Maryland Deathfest, their first show in the United States, and later toured Latin America with Grave Miasma.

 In May 2016 it was confirmed that the band had entered the studio to record their debut full-length album Hero, to be released on Iron Bonehead and Invictus Productions later in 2016.
 On 12 September the band began streaming the song "I Am III" from the album, confirming that the album is due to be released on 25 November 2016.
 On 24 October, the band began streaming a second track from the album titled "Spiritual Athleticism".
 Hero was officially released on 25 November 2016 to generally positive reviews from music critics.

 Bölzer contributed a previously unreleased track titled 'Born.
 Led.
 God.
 Death.' to the C.H.A.O.S.
 Split album released on 20 July 2017 through Art of Propaganda.
 The album was dedicated to the memory of their recently deceased friend and fellow Swiss metal musician Domi Keller.
 The track was originally written and recorded during the Soma recording sessions in 2013, but was not released until this split album.
-The band will tour the west coast of the United States in August 2017, and will embark upon the Continental Crucifixion tour across Europe in September with Svartidauði, Archgoat, and Eggs of Gomorrh.
+The band toured the west coast of the United States in 2017, then commenced the Continental Crucifixion tour across Europe in September with Svartidauði, Archgoat, and Eggs of Gomorrh.